honestica/data-jobs/README.md

 ## Level 1

-Run the `communication_generator` program in order to generate communication logs into folder `./communications/communications-{id}.json`.
+Run the `communication_file_generator.py` program in order to generate communication logs into folder `./communications/communications-{id}.json`.
 Each file represent one communication and it will look like this:

 `id=0a0bd4d3-05cf-4912-b6ee-40d79a4f9901|telecom=mail|created_at=2019-07-26 18:30:07|sender={'name': 'Herve Delatour', 'profession': 'liberal'}`